mbasir25/Soil_moisture_model/README.md

 # Soil_moisture_model

-The Jupiter notebook contains the python code for the model make.
+The Jupiter notebook contains the Python code for the model's making.

+This project is licensed under the terms of the MIT license.